chanwoo0806/BSPM/README.md

 # Blurring-Sharpening Process Models for Collaborative Filtering

 This repository provides an *efficient and clarified* PyTorch implementation of the Blurring-Sharpening Processing Model (BSPM).
-The official implementation of BSPM can be found [here](https://github.com/jeongwhanchoi/BSPM).
+The original and official implementation of BSPM can be found [here](https://github.com/jeongwhanchoi/BSPM).
 The paper can be found [here](https://dl.acm.org/doi/abs/10.1145/3539618.3591645).

 ## Setup